Design Systems for React Developers#Andrey Okonetchnikov and Artem Sapegin

 You could clone the workshop repository before the workshop to speed up the setup.

 React and GraphQL – From zero to production#Glenn Reyes

-In this workshop we will build a production-ready React app with GraphQL backend from the ground up.
+In this workshop we will build a Twitter Lite React app with a GraphQL backend.
 This workshop is targeted to engineers who want to learn to build a complete and full stack React app with GraphQL.